Readability Score

 It rates text on a 0-100 scale where higher scores mean easier text.
 A score of 60-70 is ideal for standard web content.
 The formula uses average sentence length and syllables per word.

-What is a good readability score for a blog post?
+How do I tell if a readability score for a blog post is good?

 Aim for a Flesch Reading Ease between 60-70 (8th grade level).
 SEO research consistently shows this range receives higher engagement and better search rankings.

-How does Flesch-Kincaid Grade Level differ from Reading Ease?
+Can you explain how Flesch-Kincaid Grade Level differ from Reading Ease works?

 Reading Ease gives a 0-100 score.
 Grade Level translates the same factors into a U.S. school grade (e.g., 8.2 means an 8th grader can understand it).
 They use the same inputs with different scales.